Asymptotic Analysis of Nonlinear One-Bit Precoding in Massive MIMO Systems via Approximate Message Passing: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

 In this paper, we investigated the performance of nonlinear one-bit precoding schemes in massive MIMO systems.
-We developed a rigorous AMP-based analytical framework to precisely characterize the asymptotic performance of the CRQ precoder defined in Definition \ref{def:onebit}.
+We developed a rigorous AMP-based analytical framework to precisely characterize the asymptotic performance of the CRQ precoder defined in Definition \ref{def:onebit}, under the assumptions of a real-valued system and an i.i.d.
+Gaussian channel.
 This analytical framework enables us to identify optimal regularization parameters that minimize the asymptotic SEP.
 While our study primarily focuses on one-bit quantization, the developed framework is general and can readily accommodate other nonlinear transmitter-side effects.

 We conclude by highlighting several promising directions for future research: \begin{itemize} \item[(1)] \textbf{Optimality of $\ell_\infty^2$ regularization:} For one-bit precoding, numerical results in Section \ref{Conjecture} strongly suggest that $R(\x)=\hat{\lambda}\|\x\|_\infty^2$ is the optimal regularizer for the relaxed MMSE model among a broad range of convex regularization functions.
 In Theorem \ref{mainresult:lambda_rho}, we rigorously established the optimality of the $\ell_\infty^2$ regularizer within the mixed $\ell_\infty^2$–$\ell_2^2$ norm context.
 Extending this optimality result to an even broader class of regularization functions represents an interesting future direction.